oerdnj/dp2025/main.typ

   caption: [RSASHA256/2048 All Groups Memory Usage], )<rsasha256-all-groups-resmon.memory>

+There are also no differences between the tested branches in the CPU usage in @rsasha256-all-groups-resmon.cpu.usage_percent and also no difference in memory usage as observed in @rsasha256-all-groups-resmon.memory.

-Overall, it can be concluded that the benchmarking methodology is not a source of a difference on its own.
+Overall, it can be concluded that the benchmarking methodology and the setup is not a source of a difference on its own.

+==== ECDSA-P256-SHA256

+ECDSA-P256-SHA256 is a second algorithm that has been standardized for use in DNSSEC and is not Quantum Safe.
+This algorithm has been also included here just for comparative purposes.

+#figure(
+  image("ecdsap256/_charts-all-groups/all-groups-latency-since_0-until_300.png"),
+  caption: [ECDSA-P256-SHA256 All Groups Cold Cache Latency], )<ecdsap256-all-groups-latency-since_0-until_300>

+#figure(
+  image("ecdsap256/_charts-all-groups/all-groups-latency-since_300-until_600.png"),
+  caption: [ECDSA-P256-SHA256 All Groups Hot Cache Latency], )<ecdsap256-all-groups-latency-since_300-until_600>

+In @ecdsap256-all-groups-latency-since_0-until_300 and @ecdsap256-all-groups-latency-since_300-until_600

 = Discussion (FIXME)